obensonne/poole/README.md

 site.
 For more information read [this blog post with step-by-step instructions][pimp].

-Additionally you can add the Property `layout` in the FrontMatter of each page:
+In case you need special templates for individual pages, you can add the property `tempalte` in the front matter of each page:

-    title: Some Title here
+    title: This looks different
-    layout: custom_layout.html
+    template: a-special-page-template.html
     ---

-In that case the given file is used as the page skeleton instead of the default `page.html` file.
+In that case the given file is used as the page template instead of the default `page.html` file.

 [pimp]: http://obensonne.bitbucket.org/blog/20091122-using-a-free-css-templates-in-poole.html